ReferralCandy/woocommerce-referralcandy/readme.txt

 1. ReferralCandy for WooCommerce Plugin Settings Page

 == Changelog ==

+= 2.2.0 =
+* Reinstated tracking code rendering as backup referral detection if setting referrer cookies fail
+* Added option to select the status of orders that are to be sent to ReferralCandy
+* Added option to render tracking code on a different page if the thank you page was changed
+* Updated method of fetching order information
+* Removed saving of metadata except for `rc_referrer_id`
+* Improved compatibility with WooCommerce v2.6 and above
+* Improved compatibility with ShipStation integration

 = 2.1.2 =
 * Updated logic for setting cookies to improve referral detection